Skip to Content

 • 3.00 Credits

-This course examines social and cultural characteristics of various minority groups and emphasizes the use of a variety of resources for solving minority group problems.
-It is designed to provide content related to the experiences, needs, and responses of ethnic minorities in the United States in order to build community resources to solve potential problems of ethnic minorities.
+This course examines social and cultural characteristics of various minority groups and emphasizes the use of a variety of resources for addressing/resolving problems faced by minority groups.
+It is designed to provide content related to the experiences, needs, and responses of ethnic minorities in the United States in order to build community resources to address/resolve potential problems faced by ethnic minorities.
 Attention will be given to identifying, exploring, and demonstrating the knowledge, values, and skills essential for multicultural competence in both social work and public educational practices.
+(This course is cross-listed with SW 2400)

 • 1.00 - 2.00 Credits